SM Spirituality Media

 Definition

-The American spiritual movement that emerged from Phineas Quimby's mind-cure work in the 1830s and crystallised in late-nineteenth-century writers including Ralph Waldo Trine, Charles Fillmore (Unity), Ernest Holmes (Science of Mind), Wallace Wattles, William Walker Atkinson, Florence Scovel Shinn and Napoleon Hill.
-New Thought treats consciousness as causally primary, reads scripture symbolically rather than literally, and produced both the modern Law of Attraction literature and most twentieth-century self-help.
+New Thought is an American spiritual movement that grew from Phineas Quimby's mind-cure practice in the 1830s.
+It crystallised in the late nineteenth century through writers including Ralph Waldo Trine, Charles Fillmore (Unity), Ernest Holmes (Science of Mind), Wallace Wattles, William Walker Atkinson, Florence Scovel Shinn, and Napoleon Hill.
+The movement treats consciousness as causally primary, reads scripture symbolically rather than literally, and gave rise to both the modern Law of Attraction literature and most twentieth-century self-help.

 written by editorial · revised continuously

-Phineas Quimby (1802-1866) treated patients in Maine using what he called the Christ method — essentially, helping them recognise that their symptoms followed their beliefs.
-His patient Mary Baker Eddy went on to found Christian Science, which split off into its own institution.
-The looser stream that didn't follow Eddy became New Thought: a decentralised movement organised around small denominations (Unity, Religious Science, Divine Science) and a steady output of practical-mysticism books pitched at a popular American audience.
+Phineas Quimby (1802–1866) treated patients in Maine using what he called the Christ method.
+His core idea was simple: symptoms follow beliefs.
+Change the belief, and the symptom changes too.
+One of his patients, Mary Baker Eddy, went on to found Christian Science, which became its own institution with stricter doctrine.
+The looser stream that did not follow Eddy became New Thought.
+It was decentralised from the start, organised around small denominations including Unity, Religious Science, and Divine Science, and sustained by a steady output of practical-mysticism books pitched at a popular American audience.

 Working assumptions

-New Thought writers share a small set of operating premises: that there is one divine mind (God, the All, the Infinite); that human consciousness is a derivative of and continuous with that mind; that scripture and tradition are useful symbolic descriptions of psychological-spiritual realities rather than historical reports; and that disciplined attention to thought, feeling and inner imagery shapes outer circumstance.
-The vocabulary of prosperity, abundance, manifestation and demonstration all comes from this tradition.
+New Thought writers share a small set of operating premises.
+There is one divine mind, called God, the All, or the Infinite depending on the author.
+Human consciousness is continuous with and derived from that mind.
+Scripture and tradition are symbolic descriptions of psychological and spiritual realities, not historical reports.
+Disciplined attention to thought, feeling, and inner imagery shapes outer circumstance.
+The vocabulary of prosperity, abundance, [manifestation](lexicon:manifestation), and demonstration all comes from this tradition.

 Why it matters

-Almost every twentieth-century self-help book of any commercial size — Napoleon Hill's Think and Grow Rich, Norman Vincent Peale's Power of Positive Thinking, Wayne Dyer's bibliography, Esther Hicks's Abraham material — descends from New Thought.
-The fingerprints are everywhere; the tradition itself is rarely named.
-Knowing the lineage explains why so much modern spiritual marketing sounds the way it does.
+Almost every large-selling 20th-century self-help book descends from New Thought.
+Napoleon Hill's Think and Grow Rich, Norman Vincent Peale's The Power of Positive Thinking, Wayne Dyer's§ bibliography, and Esther Hicks's Abraham material all carry its fingerprints.
+The tradition itself is rarely named in those books.
+Knowing the lineage explains why so much modern spiritual marketing sounds the way it does: the vocabulary of abundance, the claim that belief shapes reality, the equation of prayer with visualisation.
+These are not independent inventions.
+They are a single tradition, replicated across a century.

 — end of entry —